juniormusasizi61/juniormusasizi61/README.md

 - 👀 I’m interested in learning programming, AI/ML, harnessing technology to sovle  the complex real world problems computationally
 - 🌱 I’m currently pursuing a bachelors degree in computer science and maximumly utilising online resources and any open opportunities to archieve the most out of it.
 - 💞️ I’m looking forward to collaborating on open source repositories to enhance my coding experience
-- 📫 you can reach out to me through my gmail:juniormusasizi6@gmail.com  or through +256762445795
+- 📫 you can reach out to me through my gmail:juniormusasizi6@gmail.com
 - 😄 currently learning full web Development, AI/ML, Network technologies, application development and more
 - curently i utilise freecodecamp.org, saylor academy, udacity, Alison and on-campus hands-on learning towards software Engineering
 - ⚡ Fun fact: i enjoy tech, programming, mind games, Music and tours